Muskoka - Ontario's Playground for the Most Discerning Cottager

 Lake Joseph is the epitome of Muskoka.
 The most discerning cottagers spend their summers here.
 Heading toward Lake Joseph via auto or boat you will marvel at the scenery of twisted pine and rock faces reminiscent of the Group of Seven paintings.

-A specialized summer camp is offered at the CNIB Lake Joseph Centre and the Lake Joseph Yacht Club offers sailing lessons.
+Muskoka offers many camps, including a specialized summer camp - the CNIB Lake Joseph Centre and the Lake Joseph Yacht Club offers sailing lessons.
 Home to two Club Link golf courses, Rocky Crest and the Lake Joe Club, can be accessed by boat and have waterfront and clubhouse dining and condo rentals.
 The Sherwood Inn offers accommodation, fine dining, spa and a great game of shuffle board.
 You can access several marinas and churches from this lake.
 Tie up your boat at Port Sandfield and grab an ice cream or any other necessities at Silver Streams and check out the shops and marina.

 About Lake Rosseau